Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the reference solutions

-Let us define a useful function $g(t)$ which will repeatedly appear in later calculations, and in fact, it will play an important role in the Fuchsian formulation (see \S\ref{s:fuchian}) since it serves as a \textit{compactified time transformation}.
+We define a useful function $g(t)$, which will appear frequently in later calculations and play an important role in the Fuchsian formulation (see \S\ref{s:fuchian}), as it serves as a \textit{compactified time transformation}.
 Let

 where $A\in(0,2\cb/(3-2\cc))$ is a constant.